The Emotions: 1998–present: Recent activities

-The Emotions went on to feature on Tyler Collins 1989 album Girls Nite Out.
-A song off the LP that the girl group sang on called "Watcha Gonna Do?" rose to No. 8 on the Billboard Hot R&B/Hip-Hop Songs chart.

-Jeanette and Wanda then appeared upon EWF's 1990 album Heritage.
-The Emotions also guested upon Nancy Wilson's 1990 album A Lady with a Song and jazz group Urban Knights's 1995 LP Urban Knights I. They then featured on LL Cool J's 1995 LP Mr. Smith which has been certified Double Platinum in the US by the RIAA.
-The Emotions also appeared on George Duke's 1995 album Illusions and the Gospel Gangstaz's 1996 album Do or Die.
-During 1998 they featured on an episode of Motown Live with fellow girl group Divine and made a guest appearance on Smokey Robinson's 1999 Grammy nominated album Intimate.

-During 2000, Pamela eventually rejoined the group.
-A year later they were bestowed with the Pioneer Award from the Rhythm and Blues Foundation.
-The Emotions went on to guest upon Earth, Wind & Fire's 2003 album The Promise, which was produced by Maurice White.
+In 1998, they featured on an episode of Motown Live with fellow girl group Divine and made a guest appearance on Smokey Robinson's album Intimate (1999).
+In 2000, Pamela rejoined the group as Jeanette departed.
+The Emotions went on to guest on Earth, Wind & Fire's 2003 album The Promise, which was produced by Maurice White.
 A song from the album featuring The Emotions called "All in the Way" rose to No. 13 on the Billboard Adult R&B Songs chart and No. 25 on the Billboard Adult Contemporary Songs chart.
-As well the group appeared on a 2004 PBS soul music special hosted by Patti LaBelle where they performed "Best Of My Love".
-Within September of that year, Songs of Innocence and Experience were finally released by Stax.

-The Emotions went on to collaborate with rapper Snoop Dogg on a track called "Life" upon his 2006 album Tha Blue Carpet Treatment.
-The album has been certified Gold in the US by the RIAA.
-The Emotions also appeared as a guest artist upon Terrace Martin's 2016 Grammy nominated album Velvet Portraits.
+As well, the group appeared on a 2004 PBS soul music special hosted by Patti LaBelle, where they performed "Best of My Love".
+Within September of that year, Songs of Innocence and Experience was released by Stax Records.
+The Emotions went on to collaborate with rapper Snoop Dogg on a track called "Life" for his album Tha Blue Carpet Treatment (2006).

-Pamela's death

-On September 18, 2020, Pamela Hutchinson died at the age of 61.
+In 2009, Sheila departed from the group, and Wanda's daughter Wyann Vaughn was added to the lineup.
+In 2014, Wanda, Sheila, Pamela, and Theresa appeared in a featured episode of the music documentary program Unsung; chronicling the group's history of success and hardships.
+In July 2016, Jeanette (now known as Jeanette Marie Hawes) released her first solo album, No Regrets.
+On September 18, 2020, Pamela Hutchinson died at the age of 61 after battling to health challenges for several years.
+Following Pamela's death, Wanda's daughter Wendi Vaughn was added to the lineup.
+In 2022, Crystal Wilson (mother of singer Shanice) was briefly added to the lineup, replacing Wendi Vaughn until 2024.